lucasjellema/code-face-vue3-intro-reactiive-webapps-aug2023/README.md

 app.component('Tag', Tag);
 ```

 With the preparations in place, we can now leverage the DataTable for real.
-We do so in file App.vue.
-Modify the contents op App.vue by pasting the following code snippet into it.
+We do so in file *App.vue*.
+Modify the contents op *App.vue* by pasting the following code snippet into it.

 ```
 <script setup>